ScrollBytes/ffmpeg-cut-by-array/README.md

 FFMPEG will cut the video at the points you've entered and place the new videos in the same folder as the script.

 Tested on Lubuntu 14.04

+You need to install FFMPEG for this to work:

+1. On Ubuntu 16.04 just open terminal and type "sudo apt-get install ffmpeg" without quotes, hit enter.
+2. You'll have to search Google on how to install it on previous linux versions - I used a PPA to easily install it http://www.faqforge.com/linux/how-to-install-ffmpeg-on-ubuntu-14-04/